 There are a few more components to it: some spices, an egg wash, and tons of mozzarella cheese.

-Pepperoni bread is basically pizza (the flavor profile emulates pizza with the dough and the cheese and the Italian seasonings and then of course, pizza sauce for dipping).
+Pepperoni bread is basically pizza bread (the flavor profile emulates pepperoni pizza with the dough and the cheese and the Italian seasonings and then of course, a side of pizza sauce for dipping).
 Then, unlike pizza, pepperoni bread is rolled up and baked, creating layers upon delicious layers of pepperoni stuffed bread.

-When its done baking, you slice into the pepperoni stuffed bread to be rewarded with beautiful melty cheese, and then you dip your slice into pizza or marinara sauce for serving.
+When it’s done baking, you slice into the pepperoni stuffed bread to be rewarded with beautiful melty cheese, and then you dip your slice into pizza or your favorite marinara sauce for serving.

 And to be honest (and not just hyperbolic), I’ve never met someone who didn’t like it!

 Every time we make Aunt Julie’s pepperoni bread recipe it goes like hot cakes.